felipenoris/OptimizingIR.jl/docs/src/index.md

 Why is that, given that Julia should generate very efficient code?
 Well, nothing is wrong really.
-Julia just doesn't have enough information to optimize instructions in the early phase of the Julia IR.
+Julia just doesn't have enough information to optimize instructions in the early phase of the Julia's IR.

 When the Julia compiler reaches the LLVM phase, it generates efficient code, reducing the number of instructions to 8.